 For journals that do not qualify under the Quality Control criteria, the library reserves the right to make occasional exceptions.

-Monograph and monograph chapters are eligible for the fund if the following two criteria are met:
+Books and book chapters are eligible for the fund if the following two criteria are met:

 OA Model